AzugBe/azugbe.github.io/index.md

 ## Upcoming events

-**2024-01-15 - All about Azure Integration**<br>
-In our first session of the year, we'll focus on Azure Integration Services.
-See you in Kontich?
-[Register here!](https://www.azug.be/events/2024/01/15/azure-integration-services){: .btn .btn--success}

 **2024-02-29 - Azure Confidential Compute & Infrastructure**<br>
 In our second session of the year, we'll focus on Azure Infrastructure.
 See you in Ghent?
 [Register here!](https://www.azug.be/events/2024/02/29/azure-confidential-compute-infrastructure){: .btn .btn--success}